xiaojing-503/SQLHospital/README.md

 # SQLHospital

-Code for the paper: "Excising the Root of Text-to-SQL Hallucinations"
+Code for the paper "SQLHospital: Excising the Root of Text-to-SQL Hallucinations"

 ## Overview